sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 customize the required pieces in order for your transaction process to be possible.

-For example, if you want your customers and providers to have the ability to negotiate a price, a transaction process should start with a customer making an offer.
-Providers can then accept, reject, or counter offers.
-Your users will need an interface to complete these actions.

-Since the Sharetribe Web Template does not contain such an interface out of the box, a developer will need to customize it into the application.
-You can use the [design files](/design-toolkit/design-files/) to guide your developer on how you want this to work.

-You can review everything included in the Sharetribe Web Template by exploring the demo marketplace in your Console.
+You can review everything included in the Sharetribe Web Template by exploring the test marketplace in your Console.
 You can refer to this article to
 [review the screens that are part of a transaction](/design-toolkit/your-user-journey-a-guide/#transaction-process).